carterd/BTSpecializedDisplay/README.md

  * [LittlevGL](https://github.com/littlevgl/lvgl)

     As of writting the code, the application has been written against version 8.3 of LVGL.
-Hence, I'd advise using the latest version 8.x of LVGL.
+Hence, I'd advise using the latest version 8.3.4 of LVGL (as of writting).
 Note, to copy the "lv_conf.h" out of Adafruit_LvGL_Glue above.

+    You can use the latest lvgl source from github, but there has been a change to the debug API and hence this will require you to patch my Adafruit LvGL Glue Library.
+Hence, if your not confident in coding skills then use LVGL version 8.3.4.

  * [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)